 Do payroll?
 Figure out withholdings?
 Report all the various corporate taxes quarterly to the appropriate state and federal authorities?
 I have people to do that.
 I just tell Donna of Paychex how much I want to pay myself every month, and she does the rest, all by electronic funds transfer from a Digital Aggregates checking account to my personal checking account.

 I suppose there are other equivalent payroll services, but I really like Paychex.
 They were recommended by my tax accountant, and boy was he right on the money (as usual).
-They are a national company, but when I deal with someone, I deal with Donna, my payroll specialist.
-Donna answers all my questions, and so far has never made a mistake.
-I have no idea where Donna is located, but I dial a local number, and she speaks English.
-Donna is my friend.
+They are a national company, but when I deal with someone, I deal with Bruce, my payroll specialist.
+Bruce answers all my questions, and so far has never made a mistake.
+I have no idea where Bruce is located, but I dial a local number, and he speaks English.
+Bruce is my go-to guy for payroll.

-Paychex sends me a complete payroll report every payroll period (for me, that’s monthly), as well as a pay stub that says “Digital Aggregates Corporation”.
+Paychex sends me a complete payroll report every payroll period (for me, that’s monthly), as well as a pay stub and end-of-year W-2 form that says “Digital Aggregates Corporation”.
 That is very cool.

 Registered Agent: Corporation Services Company (CSC)